Keynote - Sandi Boucher

 STOP Wasting Time & Money!

 For decades, non-Indigenous businesses, corporations, and government bodies have attempted to work with Indigenous communities and markets.
-They developed marketing plans.
+They developed marketing plans and engagement strategies.
 They implemented those plans.
 And more often than not, they failed.

 Why?

 They didn’t understand the nuances.
 They didn’t understand the challenges so prevalent in Indigenous communities.
-Fed by misleading stereotypes, they burnt bridges rather than built them, cutting themselves off from some of the most loyal consumer bases within Canadian borders.
+Fed by misleading stereotypes, their actions burnt bridges rather than building them, cutting themselves off from some of the most loyal consumer bases within Canadian borders.

-So if you are ready for advice that WORKS, it is time to invite Sandi to speak to YOUR team!
+So if you are ready for guidance and training that WORKS, it is time to invite Sandi to speak to YOUR team!

 Sandi uses conversational English, metaphors, and even cartoons to promote understanding.
 She offers KEY INFORMATION needed to build sustainable, profitable, respectful bridges and she does it in true Anishinaabe-style, giving her audiences a sneak peak at what it can mean to work hand-in-hand with Indigenous peoples.